SchemaModule/PowerShell/docs/ConvertFrom-SchemaArray.md

 ## SYNOPSIS
-This function takes the schemaArray object and converts it into a PowerShell array that can nicely output as a JSON string.
+This function takes the schemaArray object and converts it into a PowerShell array that can be nicely output as a JSON string.

 ## SYNTAX